Inner Mongolia incident

 The Inner Mongolia incident, or the Inner Mongolia People's Revolutionary Party purge incident (内人党事件 (Nèi rén dǎng shìjiàn)), was a massive political purge which occurred during the Cultural Revolution in Inner Mongolia.
 The purge was supported by the Central Committee of the Chinese Communist Party and was led by Teng Haiqing, a lieutenant general (zhong jiang) of the People's Liberation Army.
 It took place from 1967 to 1969, during which over a million people were categorized as members of the already-dissolved Inner Mongolian People's Revolutionary Party (PRP), and tens of thousands of people, most of whom were Mongols, were lynched and massacred.

 According to the official complaint from the Supreme People's Procuratorate in 1980 after the Cultural Revolution, during the purge, 346,000 people were arrested, 16,222 people were persecuted to death or killed directly, and over 81,000 were permanently injured and disabled.
 Other estimates have put a death toll between 20,000 and 100,000, while hundreds of thousands were arrested and persecuted, and over a million people were affected.

-After the Cultural Revolution, the purge was regarded as a "mistake" and its victims were rehabilitated by the Chinese Communist Party (CCP) during the "Boluan Fanzheng" period, but the commander of the purge, Teng Haiqing, received no trial or legal punishment at all because the Central Committee of CCP thought he had made achievements during the wars in the past.
+After the Cultural Revolution, the purge was regarded as a "mistake" and its victims were rehabilitated by the Chinese Communist Party (CCP) during the "Boluan Fanzheng" period.
+The commander of the purge, Teng Haiqing, received no trial because the Central Committee of CCP thought he had made achievements during the wars in the past.
 On the other hand, some of Teng's affiliates received various terms of imprisonment, with a main Mongol affiliate sentenced to 15 years in prison.
+Teng Haiqing himself was made to apologize in public sessions and sent for re-education at the end of 1969.